-The University of Lethbridge is a leader in Indigenous studies and management education.
-The certificate and degree programs are offered through an innovative partnership between the Dhillon School of Business and the Department of Indigenous Studies.
-The programs present a unique blend of studies in Indigenous governance and core business concepts.
-It provides Indigenous and Non-Indigenous graduates with skills to take on leadership and managerial roles in band administration, the not-for-profit sector, Indigenous liaison work, federal and international relations, oil and gas, agriculture or their own entrepreneurial enterprises.
+Indigenous governance and business management (IGBM) provides Indigenous and non-Indigenous graduates with skills to take on leadership and managerial roles in band administration, the not-for-profit sector, Indigenous liaison work, federal and international relations, oil and gas, agriculture or your own entrepreneurial enterprises.

-Students majoring in Indigenous governance study topics such as Indigenous peoples and law, historical and legal aspects of Indigenous governments, Indigenous business and entrepreneurship, Indigenous peoples and natural resources, and Canadian Indigenous negotiations.
+As an Indigenous or non-Indigenous IGBM student, you’ll gain significant insight into Indigenous historical, political, legal and economic issues while acquiring strong business skills and managerial competency.
+You’ll study essential topics such as Indigenous peoples and law, historical and legal aspects of Indigenous governments, Indigenous business and entrepreneurship, Indigenous peoples and natural resources, Canadian Indigenous project management, Canadian Indigenous tax issues and Canadian indigenous negotiations.
 You will also acquire skills in finance, accounting, human resources and organizational behaviour.

-There are many opportunities for students to apply the theories they've learned in the classroom to real-life, hands-on situations.
-As a Dhillon student, you'll have access to these programs and more:
+You’ll have lots of opportunities to apply the theories you’ve learned in the classroom to real-life, hands-on situations as well as programs to help you connect with our student community.
+As a Dhillon student, you'll have access to these experiential programs and more:

 Visit our Dhillon School of Business website to learn more about student experience opportunities.